slawekj/Deconvolution/README.md

 ![Screenshot2](resources/Screenshot2.png "Screenshot2")

-In the example above, `signal` was given as input, and the program was set up in a way to deconvolve the last visible peak into 6 distinct Gaussians.
+In the example above, `signal` was given as input, and the program was set up to deconvolve the last visible peak into 6 distinct Gaussians.
 The plot includes `fit`, which is a sum of detected components, i.e. $G_1 + G_2 + ... + G_6$.